Tuscaloosa man arrested after punching woman, biting and cutting man Thanksgiving morning - NewsBreak

 Tuscaloosa man arrested after punching woman, biting and cutting man Thanksgiving morning

-According to TPD, Pasha Darget, 36, was taken into custody after officers were called to an apartment complex in the 1300 block of James I. Harrison Parkway just after 8 a.m.15-year-old missing Alabama teen found, Florida man arrested for false imprisonment, sexual battery
+According to TPD, Pasha Darget, 36, was taken into custody after officers were called to an apartment complex in the 1300 block of James I. Harrison Parkway just after 8 a.m.

 Darget is accused of punching a 46-year-old woman as well as biting and cutting a 22-year-old man with a kitchen knife.
 The victims were taken to DCH Regional Medical Center for treatment.